NicholasSpringer/feast-finder/README.md

 # FeastFinder
-FeastFinder is a webapp that helps people find recipes when they don't know what to make.
-Simply put in the ingredients that you have available, and we will present you with a list of curated, delicious recipes (no instructions for now) that you might be able to make.
-Logging in will save your ingredients for future browsing.
+FeastFinder is a webapp that helps people find new recipes, especially useful when they don't know what to make.
+Simply put in the ingredients that you have available, and we will present you with a list of recipes, sorted by relevance, that you might be able to cook.
+Logging in will save your ingredients for future browsing!

 ![Demo Screenshot](https://github.com/NicholasSpringer/feast-finder/blob/main/demo.png)